Rosshoven/Rosshoven.github.io/README.md

 No installation required.

 # Usage
-This is a project for myself, practicing CSS flexbox layout and responsiveness.
+This is a project for myself, practicing CSS flexbox and responsiveness.

 # Contributing
 This is an exercise for myself as opposed to a open sourced project.